arqtrad/archlit/article.md

 fitting ethos in their writing by styling themselves poets, journalists, or scientists, rather than men of the trade.
-Such is the case of the Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian artist, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom are well versed in science and literature, and have inroads to their respective royal and imperial courts.
+Such is the case of the Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian architect, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom are well versed in science and literature, and have inroads to their respective royal and imperial courts.

 Architectural culture will nevertheless thrive within literary---and, by extension, historical---circles throughout the nineteenth century, and